i-on-project/codegarten/README.md

 This information can be obtained through the GitHub App's configuration page.
 The client secret can be obtained by generating one in that same page.

+In order for the server application to read this information, the JSON content needs to be encoded into Base64 and placed in the `CODEGARTEN_GITHUB_APP_PROPERTIES` environment variable.

 ### Warning to Windows users
 Since Windows uses CRLF (carriage-return line-feed) line endings, there may be problems while trying to run and build the server application.